-- Destroys the Master Boot Record (MBR) on the hard drive. - Destroys all copy of the FAT Table on all partitions (both the master and backup). - · Destroys the partition table. - Provides messages that warn the user that this is a non-recoverable process.
+Destroys all copy of the FAT Table on all partitions (both the master and backup).

+Provides messages that warn the user that this is a non-recoverable process.

 The Full Erase Hard Drive provides a DOS utility that performs the following: